The-Learning-And-Vision-Atelier-LAVA/PoSFeat/README.md

 **(7) Some dependencies**

-We depend on the [path](https://path.readthedocs.io/en/latest/index.html) package to manage the paths in this repo, please follow the [introduction](https://github.com/mahanmarwat/path) to install it.
+We depend on the [path](https://path.readthedocs.io/en/latest/index.html) package to manage the paths in this repo, please follow the [readme on github](https://github.com/jaraco/path) or [introduction on PyPI](https://pypi.org/project/path/) to install it.
 Users may be familiar with other dependencies, you can simply use `pip` and `conda` to install dependencies.

 ## Evaluation
 **(1) Feature extraction**